Che11e404/ls563-we-chinese-in-america/README.md

 **C. Linking Strategy**

+Each individual, magazine issue, and the magazine itself are modeled as URIs.
+This allows these entities to have their own properties and to be linked to one another within the dataset.
+Individuals are connected to the magazine issues in which they appear using schema:subjectOf.
+All other data are modeled as literals, as they are descriptive attributes of these entities.

+Person URIs are minted using the format "wechi:p-xxxxxx" to distinguish them from magazine issue URIs.
+Each magazine issue is minted as "wechi:bbxxxxxxxx", based on the UC San Diego item identifier (for example, wechi:bb7826212c for the October 2001 issue available at https://library.ucsd.edu/dc/object/bb7826212c).
+This makes it easier to verify and cross-check the data.
+The magazine itself is minted as wechi:bb0420000x, following the identifier used in the UC San Diego We Chinese in America Magazine Collection homepage (https://library.ucsd.edu/dc/collection/bb0420000x).
+All magazine issues are linked to wechi:bb0420000x using schema:isPartOf.

-Within the dataset, individuals are linked to the magazine issues in which they appeared using schema:subjectOf.
-Each person entity is also linked to external identifiers, including Wikidata entities and Library of Congress Control Numbers (LCCN) using schema:sameAs.
+For external identifiers, each person entity is linked to Wikidata entities and Library of Congress Control Numbers (LCCNs) using schema:sameAs to support authority control and interoperability.
+Each issue is also linked to its digitized version in the UC San Diego Library Digital Collections to provide access to the source material.

 **D. Sample Triples**